tophj-ibm/dockerfiles/README.md

 # dockerfiles
 Contains dockerfiles including

-# **Sametime no longer works due to support being withdrawn from fedora.
-Currently looking for alternate package**

 ## sametime
 fedora version of sametime, runnable from mac by starting socat for GUI, then building normally:
 ```sh